Friday, 3 October 2025

 Alternatively, you can draw out your own number lines, giving a starting point and an end point and asking your child to place numbers where they feel they would go between these numbers.

-If you have any issues or questions, please, please come and see us at the end of the day.
+If you have any issues or questions, please drop us a message via dojo or come down the steps to see us at the end of the day.

 Maths Homework